 One of the most prolific and successful entrepreneurs, Tim Ferris, he knows what it takes to build powerful brands.
 He uses and recommends 99designs for great logo design at affordable prices.
+In fact, he used 99designs for many of his startup business logos and book covers.
 He says, “I have used them for years to create some amazing designs.
 When your business needs a logo, website design, business card, or anything you can imagine check out 99designs.com”.
 Since he is a fast moving entrepreneur he impressed me with the quick turnaround time at 99designs.

 In fact, he has used them for book cover design for his recent bestseller titled, The 4 Hour Body.
 Plus he uses them for display advertising and illustrations.
 Often he used the one on one projects to work with specific designers on projects.

 Some people come to this page looking for this URL 99designs/tim